A 7-Day Workshop in

 About the Workshop

-I’m super excited to announce that we’re doing another Photography Workshop in Costa Rica in June 2019.
-Our last workshops were incredible.
-Some of the attendees actually said it was “life changing” and everyone came away with awesome shots and could not stop raving about the Crocodile Bay resort.
+I’m super excited to announce that we’re doing another Photography Workshop in Costa Rica in June 2020.
+These have been my most popular workshops.
+Some of the attendees actually said it was “life changing” and everyone came away with awesome photos, an entirely new set of skills, and could not stop raving about the Crocodile Bay resort.
 I don’t think people realized just how good the resort staff would be, and that it is indeed all inclusive with AMAZING food and service throughout the trip.
 If you’ve ever been on a workshop before, I promise you it’s nothing like this.

 As for photography, we have consistently hit the jackpot!!!
 I’ve often heard from attendees (after just the first day) “Wow, I could go home now and be perfectly happy!!!”.